-Meet gay couple Stefan & Sebastien.
-They have been travelling the world together and were happy for us to share their Idli Sambar recipe with you!
+Meet the fabulous gay couple Stefan & Sebastien, they have been travelling the world together and were happy for us to share their Idli Sambar recipe with you!
+Sambar is a lentil-based vegetable stew with tamarind popular in south India.
+It is commonly served for breakfast usually with dosa (fermented pancake) or idli (savoury cake).

 INGREDIENTS FOR SAMBAR